anandhkumar25/flutter_logs_firebase_timber/README.md

 ## Usage

-FlutterFirebaseLogs.log(LogLevel.info, "onClickLogin()", "This is a log message", null)
+FlutterLogsFirebaseTimber.log(LogLevel.info, "onClickLogin()", "This is a log message", null)

 ## Additional information

-We hope you find FlutterFirebaseLogs useful!
+We hope you find FlutterLogsFirebaseTimber useful!